twbraam/sphinx-markdown-builder/README.md

 markdown_uri_doc_suffix = ".html"
 ```

-Then a reference to `your-doc-name#your-header` will be subsituted with `https://your-domain.com/docs/your-doc-name.html#your-header`.
+Then a reference to `your-doc-name#your-header` will be substituted with `https://your-domain.com/docs/your-doc-name.html#your-header`.

 ## Credits